Jimi Manuwa

 Babajimi Abiola "Jimi" Manuwa (born 18 February 1980) is an American-born English retired mixed martial artist who competed in the light heavyweight division of the Ultimate Fighting Championship.

 Early life

-Manuwa was born in California and lived there until three when his father moved the family back to Nigeria.
-He moved to London, England at ten.
+Babajimi was born in California and lived there until three when his father moved the family back to Nigeria.
+His family has links to the Nigerian chieftaincy system; his grandfather was the medical pioneer Sir Samuel Manuwa, who was a chief, and his great-great-grandfather was Oba Kuheyin, a king of Itebu-Manuwa.

+Manuwa moved to London, England, at ten.
 He got in trouble as a teen and did not finish school.
 After being convicted of conspiracy to burgle, he was sent to prison in 2002 and got out in 2003.

 Mixed martial arts career

 Manuwa began training in mixed martial arts in 2007, following a weight lifting injury where he ruptured a chest muscle.
 He currently trains at Keddles Gym with Alan Keddle and Dino Miringou and at Nova Força BJJ with Ricardo da Silva.

 UCMMA

 Manuwa began fighting for UCMMA name in only his third professional fight, becoming the promotion's champion in his third fight under them.
 He successfully defended his title 5 times, more than any other champion in the company, past or present.

 During this time period, Manuwa famously turned down a contract offer from the Ultimate Fighting Championship, feeling it wasn't the right time in his career to accept it.
 He did state that reaching the UFC was his "ultimate goal" in the future.
 He was then offered to fight at the UFC 138 event, but also refused that one, citing that he hadn't competed since summer of 2010, and that "If he fought on the October card that would have been after a fifteen-month layoff, which is not ideal under any circumstances.
 You do need to be fighting regularly to stay sharp..."

 He successfully defended his title for the fifth time at UCMMA 24: Hands of War, against Nick Chapman.